John I of France: Supposed survival

 Various legends circulated about this royal child.
 First, it was claimed that his uncle, Philip the Tall, had him poisoned.
 Then, a strange story a few decades later started the rumor that the little King John was not dead.
 During the captivity of John the Good (1356–1360), a man named Giannino Baglioni claimed to be John I and thus the heir to the throne.
 He tried to assert his rights, but was captured in Provence and died in captivity in 1363.

 In The Man Who Believed He Was King of France, Tommaso di Carpegna Falconieri suggests that Cola di Rienzo manufactured false evidence that Baglioni was John the Posthumous in order to strengthen his own power in Rome by placing Baglioni on the French throne.
 Shortly after they met in 1354, di Rienzo was assassinated, and Baglioni waited two years to report his claims.
 He went to the Hungarian court where Louis I of Hungary, nephew of Clementia of Hungary, allegedly recognized him as the son of Louis and Clementia.
 In 1360, Baglioni went to Avignon, but Pope Innocent VI refused to receive him.
 After several attempts to gain recognition, he was arrested and imprisoned in Naples, where he died in 1363.

 Maurice Druon's historical novel series Les Rois maudits dramatises this theory and develops it as a major plotline throughout the series.
 In La Loi des mâles (1957), the infant John is temporarily switched with the child of Guccio Baglioni and Marie de Cressay as a decoy by Hugues de Bouville, former chamberlain to Philip IV and protector of the child, and his wife.
-He is subsequently poisoned by Mahaut, Countess of Artois, in order to place John's uncle (and Mahaut's son-in-law), Philippe, Count of Poitiers, on the throne.
+This child, mistaken for John, is subsequently poisoned by Mahaut, Countess of Artois, in order to place John's uncle (and Mahaut's son-in-law), Philippe, Count of Poitiers, on the throne.
 Marie is coerced into secretly raising John as her own son, named Giannino Baglioni.
-An adult Giannino was portrayed by Jean-Gérard Sandoz in the 1972 French miniseries adaptation of the series, and by Lorans Stoica in the 2005 adaptation.
+An adult Giannino was portrayed by Jean-Gérard Sandoz in the 1972 French miniseries adaptation of the series, and by Lorand Stoica in the 2005 adaptation.